adrian-soomro/NoobVim/README.md

 </details>

 # 🚀 Getting started
-To get up and running, clone this repo to your `~/.config/` and get the following:
+To get up and running,
+1) clone this repo to your `~/.config/` directory,
+2) rename it to `nvim` so that the contents of this repo are under `~/.config/nvim/` directory
+3) and get the following:

 ## Binaries
 - [ripgrep](https://github.com/BurntSushi/ripgrep) for telescope